 8. Asymmetrical Tee

 Making an asymmetrical tee is easy.
 Mark the shoulder you’ll want to leave on the shirt.
-Then, make a mark from the said area going to the mid seam on the opposite shoulder.
+Then, make a mark from the said area going to the mid seam of the opposite shoulder.
 Once you’re done, cut along the mark.

 9. Pompom Poncho

 To make this pompom poncho, start by folding your fabric in half and cutting out a semi-circle.
 While still folded, make a little cutout for the neck opening.
-Then, sew the hems, and then attach pompom trims along the edge of the circle.
+Then, sew the hems, and then attach pompom trim along the edge of the circle.

 Freezer paper is my go-to secret weapon for stenciled t-shirts.
 Just be sure to draw and iron on the side that doesn’t have the plastic wrap.

 Start by cutting out the sleeves, the neckline, and the midriff of the tee.
 Then, using a piece of ribbon or a shoelace, simply tie the two shoulder straps at the back, for a racerback-like tank.

 The trick to getting this DIY right is by placing the right shapes in the right areas, before cutting them out.
 That being said, make sure the triangle is placed on the bottom left corner when your fabric is folded in half.